Skip to main content

 • Word attack skills that allow them to accurately, automatically decode words

-• Vocabulary knowledge and oral language skills that help them understand the meaning of words and sentences
+• knowledge and skills that help them understand the meaning of words and sentences

 • Thinking and verbal reasoning skills such as drawing inferences